wbarnha/construct/docs/advanced.rst

 .. warning::

-    Using the enum34 module is deprecated and should not be used.
+    Using the enum module is deprecated and should not be used.

 For completeness, there is also Mapping class, but using it is not recommended.
 Consider it a last resort.